LePandaMoostache/Simon-Says-C3PO/README.md

 # Simon Says by Group C3PO for ENGR 478-04 Spring 2020
 This project uses the EK-TM4C123GXL, aka the TM4C123G LaunchPad Evaluation Kit.
-It features using UART, TIMER0A, and GPIOF (Both Switches and LED) interrupts, and to verify the general purpose timer we used the HiLetGo USB Logic Analyzer bought from Amazon.
-For software we used Keil μVision v5.29 with Stellaris ICDI Debug Adapter Support and Tera Term v4.105.
+It features using UART, TIMER0A, and GPIOF (Both Switches and LED) interrupts, and to verify the general purpose timer we used the [HiLetGo USB Logic Analyzer bought from Amazon](https://smile.amazon.com/gp/product/B077LSG5P2/).
+For software we used [Keil μVision v5.29 (or MDK-ARM on website)](https://www.keil.com/download/product/) with [Stellaris ICDI Debug Adapter Support](http://www.keil.com/support/docs/4196.htm) and [Tera Term v4.105](https://ttssh2.osdn.jp/index.html.en).

 ## Version 9.0
 May 24, 2020